otherfutures/forganiser/README.md

 - error handling for folder name typos/mismatches
 - stronger cross OS compatibility written into it,
 - imports only native libraries
+- uses sets instead of lists (in practice, however, the original felt instantaneous)
 - more documentation (the original was easy to understand; I hope to keep it that way).

 ## Screenshots